 Last Friday Amazon filed with the U.S. Supreme Court to decide whether New York State has the right to force Amazon to collect sales tax in the state due to affiliate marketing nexus rather than a physical nexus in the state.
 Back in March of this year, the highest court in New York upheld the 2008 law that has been long battled over by Amazon and New York.
 The U.S. Supreme Court will probably hear this case.
 But what exactly does this mean for the long-term battle over online sales tax?
 We predict that the U.S. Supreme Court will rule on this case with a long opinion.

 Five years into the battle, having lost in New York’s courts, the next place Amazon could challenge this law was in the U.S. Supreme Court.
-Amazon has publicly campaigned for internet sales tax but what they’re fighting for in this case is a clear, nationwide definitions of nexus.
-In terms of business, Amazon wants to expand to better compete with brick and mortar retail locations through programs like grocery delivery, which means having more locations across the nation and collecting sales tax in more states.
+Amazon has publicly campaigned for internet sales tax but what they’re fighting for in this case is a clear, nationwide definition of nexus.
+In terms of business, Amazon wants to expand to better compete with brick-and-mortar retail locations through programs like grocery delivery, which means having more locations across the nation and collecting sales tax in more states.
 They are expanding their distribution centers, leading to a clear physical nexus in more states.
-As Amazon increases the states in which they have physical nexus, they’ll need to compete against what they once were—a sales tax free online-only retailer.
+As Amazon increases the states in which they have physical nexus, they’ll need to compete against what they once were—a sales tax-free online-only retailer.

 Last week’s decision on Colorado’s law serves as a tidy example of a U.S. Federal Court sending an issue back to the state.
 In terms of other legislation in Congress at this time in the form of the MFA, a case hearing could bring a lot more public attention to issues surrounding sales tax and interstate commerce laws.
 Heightened public knowledge and opinions will change the course of the MFA so be sure to watch this case closely.
 Sign up for our newsletter to stay informed about sales tax updates and what changes might affect your business.